No Covid patient admitted at LNJP Hospital, first time since Mar 2020: Satyendar Jain | Health

 The number of daily cases in Delhi has been on the decline after touching a record high of 28,867 on January 13.

-Delhi reported 144 COVID-19 cases and one fatality, while the positivity rate stood at 0.39 per cent.
-This came out of the 36,625 samples tested on Tuesday.
+Delhi on Thursday reported 148 fresh COVID-19 cases and one fatality, while the positivity rate stood at 0.47 per cent, according to data shared by the city health department.

-The national capital's case count stands at present at 18,63,345, while the death toll stood at 26,144, as per data shared by the city health department.
+With this, the national capital's case count increased to 18,63,493 and the death toll climbed to 26,145, the latest health bulletin stated.

-There are 10,316 beds for COVID-19 patients in Delhi hospitals and only 91 of them are occupied, the health department said in a bulletin issued early Thursday morning.

 ''Though COVID-19 cases are on the decline here and over 1.75 crore does been administered, we should not lower our guard, and wear mask in public place and follow all Covid-appropriate behaviours,'' Kumar said.